andreass0/IDAICE_Plugin_User_Guide/_build/html/_sources/Setting_up_a_problem.md

 ---
 name: ideal_heating_cooling
 ---
-Parameters of ideal heating and ideal cooling subordinated to the building services component
+Parameters of ideal heating and ideal cooling subordinated to the *Building Services* component
 ```
-Ideal Cooler and Heater can be found in SIMULTAN under Building Services. <!-- Satz abgeändert / verbessert-->
+Ideal Cooler and Heater can be found in SIMULTAN under *Building Services*. <!-- Satz abgeändert / verbessert-->

 In {numref}`ideal_heating_cooling` you will see a yellow icon next to the names of the Ideal Cooler and Heater, which indicates that this component is connected to a geometry.
 Connecting the component to a volume is essential for exporting to IDA-ICE.